davio606/TicTacToe-Game-AI/README.md

 # TicTacToe-Game-AI

-Created A Tic-Tac-Toe game following a tutorial that can be run on the terminal against an AI that never loses.
+Followed a tutorial on YouTube to create a fun TicTacToe game against a computer that never loses (: